• Thai Cooking Classes

 Instructions

-In a large soup pot, add a few tablespoons of cooking oil of choice.
-Add in the curry pastes, and stir until fragrant.
+In a large soup pot, heat a few tablespoons of oil of choice.
+Add 2 tablespoons yellow curry paste and 2–3 tablespoons red curry paste, and stir until fragrant.

 Notes